 - C3 Complete Premium Edition EcoLine – This is an EcoLine version, which means it has a less powerful 550W motor.
 It comes with Miele’s Parquet Twister for hard floors, along with a handle spotlight to illuminate dust and dirt.

 - C3 Complete Performance Parquet EcoLine – This is another EcoLine version with the Parquet Twister tool.
 It also has an AirClean+ filter.

 - C3 Complete Silence EcoLine – This EcoLine model has a Silence AirClean filter to reduce noise output.

 Note: Miele also produces “Compact” versions of their Powerline cylinder vacuums.
 To learn more, read our in-depth guide to the Miele C1 Compact and Miele C2 Compact or our Miele C1 vs C3 comparison.

 In this article, we’re focusing on the standard Complete PowerLine versions of the C2 and C3.
 Almost all the points are applicable to other Complete PowerLine versions, but not to EcoLine models.

 Design and Weight

 Both the Miele C2 and C3 are bagged cylinder vacuum cleaners.
-They don’t have the convenience of a cordless vacuum, but make up for this with powerful suction and a wide cleaning radius.
+They don’t have the convenience of a cordless vacuum cleaner, but make up for this with powerful suction and a wide cleaning radius.

 Ease of Use